jarusll/the-logs/index.md

 I did it, ahahah.
 I am a fucking god.
 I successfully tested GitHub actions trigger on push in submodule repo.

-Lets see if this works
+Lets see if this works.

+Yes it does, ahahahahahahaah.

+Automated site build on submodule push.
+I did it for diary so I can write from phone, push and everything will just work.
+Tomorrow I'll do the same for posts

+Good day, Charu cute, night friend

 # 2022-03-24